Darcyddx/Active-Vision/Documentation/Scrum/April/29_April.md

 ## What am I doing next?

 - Finalize the implementation, document the feature, and prepare for deployment with a final stakeholder review

+### Zhiyuan Lu

+## What have I done?

+- Refine thread-pool from pre-defined `Executors` to my own defined `ThreadPoolExecutor` with fixed pool size to avoid OOM error

+## What am I doing next?

+- Test keypoints detection logic